Ever wondered how different diamond carat or shapes will reflect on the overall appearance of a diamond?

 You don’t need to go high carat to get an excellent diamond, and this is what our post about!

 We all know that diamonds come in different shapes & sizes, a lot of people mix between shapes & cuts for example, and others think that carat is the same as size!

 Why we’re mentioning shapes in the context of carat chart?

 Because simply every diamond shape will affect how the diamond looks, even with the same carat.

 So for example, a 1 carat princess-shaped diamond will look different (in size) from an oval-shaped diamond!

 See what’s the difference between Carat and size?

-Carat counts as the pound here in our example, while size is how big (or small) the thing is!
-Same applies to Diamonds!
+Carat counts as the pound here in our example, while the size is how big (or small) the thing is!
+The same applies to Diamonds!

 1 Carat Diamond Size & Price Chart

 Since 1 carat is the most recognizable carat, and people count on it as a reference for any other carat (while this is not totally true as we will see below), we will start our article by defining how 1 Carat round diamond looks like.